lyteword/chspurgeon-tod/volume-4/psalm-79.md

 I. The Prayer.
 "Help us," etc.

-1\.Purge away sin.
+1\.
+Purge away sin.

-2\.Deliver us from our troubles.
+2\.
+Deliver us from our troubles.

-3\.Help us to serve thee in future.
+3\.
+Help us to serve thee in future.

 II.
 The Plea.

-1\.For thy name's sake.
+1\.
+For thy name's sake.

-2\.The glory of thy name.
+2\.
+The glory of thy name.

-3\.The glory of thy name as our salvation.
+3\.
+The glory of thy name as our salvation.
 The order in both cases is inverted.— *G. R.*

 **Verse 10.** The revenge for the martyrs, which it is lawful and incumbent upon us to desire.